Patternist series: Clay's Ark (1984)

-Clay's Ark, the last book of the series to be published, deals with a colony of people who have been mutated by a disease that astronauts brought back to Earth from outer space.
+This novel, the last book of the series to be published, deals with a colony of people who have been mutated by a disease brought by astronauts brought to Earth from space.
 The group struggles to keep itself isolated enough to keep the disease from spreading throughout humanity.

+“A Necessary Being” (2014)

+“A Necessary Being,” a short story found in Butler's papers written in the early 1970s but posthumously published in her Unexpected Stories collection, deals with the world explored in the repudiated Survivor before the humans arrive from Earth.

 Survivor (1978)

-Survivor, the book in the series that Butler later disowned, depicts the Clay's Ark disease ravaging the Earth, and Doro's telepathic descendants asserting control over what remains of humanity.
-One group of regular humans decides to escape Earth to a new planet, where they struggle to co-exist with the species that already live there.
+Butler would later disown this work and would later not allow reprints of it.
+It depicts the Clay's Ark disease ravaging the Earth, and Doro's telepathic descendants asserting control over what remains of humanity.
+One group of baseline humans decides to escape Earth to a new planet, where they try to co-exist with a native species.

 Patternmaster (1976)

-Patternmaster, the first book to be published but the last in the series' internal chronology, depicts a distant future where the human race has been sharply divided into the dominant Patternists, their enemies the "diseased" and animalistic Clayarks, and the enslaved "mutes", regular humans without any enhanced abilities.
+This was the first book to be published but the last in the series' internal chronology.
+It takes in a far future in where the human race has been sharply divided into the dominant Patternists, their enemies the "diseased" and animalistic Clayarks, and the enslaved "mutes", regular humans without any enhanced abilities.
 The Patternists, bred for intelligence and psychic abilities, are networked telepaths.
 They are ruled by the most powerful telepath, known as the Patternmaster.
-Patternmaster tells the coming-of-age story of Teray, a young Patternist who learns he is a son of the Patternmaster.
+It tells the coming-of-age story of Teray, a young Patternist who learns he is a son of the Patternmaster.
 Teray fights for position within Patternist society and eventually for the role of Patternmaster.
-Patternmaster explores the creation and maintenance of social and genetic hierarchies.
+The novel explores the creation and maintenance of social and genetic hierarchies.
 For Gregory Jerome Hampton, Patternmaster "presents several questions about how race works in a social structure and how gender works in the function of race."

-Compilations
+Themes

+Butler on her goals in the series: